modswift/docs.mod-swift.org/content/http2.md

 automatically pick it up, configure a development SSL certificate and the HTTP/2 module.

-UPDATE 2020-12-27: The Homebrew Apache doesn't seem to support the `--with-http2` option anymore.
-HTTP/2 may now require a regular Apache installation from source.

 ## Check whether HTTP/2 is available

 To check whether mod_swift did detect the HTTP/2 module successfully, you can